Paula Teixeira da Cruz: Early life

 A lawyer since 1992, she had an office in Garrett Street, in Lisbon.
 In 2006 she joined F. Castelo Branco & Associados, where she coordinated the Department of Public, Administrative and Environmental Law.
 She's also arbiter at Centro de Mediação, Peritagens e Arbitragens Voluntárias do Conselho Nacional de Profissões Liberais.
 She was a member of Conselho Superior da Magistratura (Superior Council of Magistracy, 2003–2005), of General Council of the Portuguese Bar Association (2002–2005) and of Superior Council of the Public Ministry (1999–2003).
 She's a member of the Association for the Advancement of Law and the Abraço Association (association of support to people with HIV/AIDS) along with Paula Policarpo, José Amaral Lopes and Margarida Martins.

-Career as politician
+Political career

 Paula Teixeira da Cruz is a member of Social Democratic Party since 1995.
 She was as councilwoman in Lisbon (1998–2002) and President of the Municipal Assembly of Lisbon (2005–2009).

 She is vice-president of the National Committee of the Social Democratic Party under the leadership of Pedro Passos Coelho, position she also held between 2005 and 2006, under the leadership of Luís Marques Mendes.

-After 2011 elections she was appointed as Minister of Justice in the new coalition government.
+After 2011 elections she was appointed Minister of Justice in the new coalition government.